kennguyen01/kennguyen01.github.io/_posts/programming/2021/2021-01-30-preparing-training-data-for-cascade-classifier.md

 opencv_traincascade.exe -data cascade_block/ -vec pos_block.vec -bg neg_block.txt -numPos 900 -numNeg 350 -numStages 25 -w 24 -h 24 -precalcValBufSize 2048 -precalcIdxBufSize 2048
 ```

 It took me several training sessions to get what I wanted.
-Training a cascade can take a long time so I usually run it for 10 stages and test the result before more training.
+Training a cascade can take a long time, so I usually run it for 10 stages and test the result before more training.

 Preparing good data is the most important process for machine learning.
-I used random images before and the result was bad.
+The result was bad when I used ranodm images before.
 By taking my time to manually creating negative and positive samples, I ensured my model is effective.